darrenfishell/darrenfishell.github.io/_posts/2019-3-9-a-political-geography-of-Maine-vehicles.md

 ---
 After a [rough 2018 election for Republicans in Maine](https://bangordailynews.com/2018/11/07/politics/democrats-surge-to-solid-control-of-maine-legislature/), it appears they might have a statewide electoral problem: winning Maine's truck country was not enough to take the Blaine House.

+Republican gubernatorial candidate Shawn Moody won `3 in 4` of Maine's truck towns, but his margins there were relatively slim.

+That may signal a tougher challenge for Sen. Susan Collins' road to re-election, but things would have to get more than a little tougher for Collins to lose.
+She was last tested in 2014, when she won with a whopping 68.5% of the vote.

+What is clear, however, is that Maine's truck country preferred Republican Shawn Moody.
+Analysis of election results and vehicle registration data from September 2018 shows that more trucks in a town correlated with a higher share of the vote for Moody.

+<p><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesandthegovernorsracerevised/TrucktownstendedtovoteforMoody?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></p>

-Election returns and a database of vehicle registrations, as of September 2018, show Republican gubernatorial candidate Shawn Moody relied heavily on votes from towns where the Ford F-150, Chevy Silverado or GMC Sierra are the most popular vehicles.
+Election returns and a database of vehicle registrations, as of September 2018, show Moody relied heavily on votes from towns where the Ford F-150, Chevy Silverado or GMC Sierra are the most popular vehicles.

-Almost `7 in 10` votes for Moody came from such towns; he won `3 in 4` towns where a truck is the most popular vehicle.
+Almost `7 in 10` votes for Moody came from such towns.
 As trucks make up the top three vehicles in the state -- the Chevy Silverado, Ford F-150 and GMC Sierra -- that's a big pond to fish.
 But it wasn't enough.
-And he narrowly lost F-150 country.
+And he narrowly lost F-150 country to Farmington Democrat, Gov. Janet Mills.

 <p><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesandthegovernorsracerevised/Votesbytopvehicle?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe></p>

-For a frame of reference, let's focus first on the vehicles, establishing what we're dealing with for what we'll call truck- and non-truck towns.
-Generally, a truck was not the most popular vehicle in the state's coastal communities and urban centers.
+For a frame of reference, let's focus first on the vehicles and the geography of Maine's truck- and non-truck towns.
+Generally, trucks were not preferred in coastal communities and urban centers.

-There are some exceptions to that trend: for instance, the Chevy Impala was the most popular vehicle in the Southern Aroostook County town of Sherman, by one vehicle.
+There are some exceptions: for instance, the Chevy Impala was the most popular vehicle in the Southern Aroostook County town of Sherman, by one vehicle.

 <!--TRUCK TOWNS AND NON-TRUCK TOWNS-->
 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesandthegovernorsracerevised/Trucktownsandnon-trucktowns?:showVizHome=no&amp;:embed=true" width="100%" height="635px"></iframe></div>

 As you can see hovering over towns in the map above, many places are like Sherman, where the top vehicle has a narrow lead.
 But, the same goes for the governor's race.
-In both cases, we're going with majority rule for the rest of this analysis.
+In both cases, this analysis is going by the plurality of the vote.

 ### Cut too thin to win in truck country

 While Moody cleaned up in winning truck towns, his vote margins there were relatively thin.
-They were dwarfed by the lead Democratic Gov. Janet Mills amassed in Subaru country.
+And they were dwarfed by the lead Democratic Gov. Janet Mills amassed in Subaru country.

 Overall, Mills held a pretty even margin in truck towns while dominating elsewhere by a nearly two-to-one margin.